-My partner and I are hoping to purchase a flat in Cheetham and have instructed a Cheetham conveyancing practice.
-Within the last couple of days our solicitor has forwarded the sale agreement to be signed with a detailed report in anticipation of exchanging contracts shortly.
-Britannia have this afternoon contacted us to advise us that there is now an issue as our Cheetham conveyancer is not on their conveyancing panel.
+My fiance and I are planning to purchase a flat in Cheetham and have instructed a Cheetham conveyancing firm.
+Within the past 48 hours our lawyer has forwarded the sale agreement to be signed with a detailed report in anticipation of exchanging contracts shortly.
+Clydesdale have this afternoon contacted us to inform me that they have now hit a problem as our Cheetham conveyancer is not on their conveyancing panel.
 Is this a problem?

-When purchasing a property with the benefit of a mortgage it is usual for the purchasers' lawyers to also represent the purchaser's lender.
+When purchasing a property with mortgage finance it is normal for the purchasers' solicitors to also represent the purchaser's lender.
 In order to act for a bank or building society a law firm has to be on that lender's conveyancing panel.
 An application has to be made by the law firm to the lender to become a member of the lender's panel and there are increasingly strict criteria which the firm has to satisfy and indeed some lenders now require their panel members to be part of the Law Society’s Conveyancing Quality Scheme.
-Your solicitor should contact your mortgage company and see if they can apply for membership of their conveyancing panel, but if that is not viable they will instruct their own lawyers to represent them.
-You don't have to instruct a firm on the lender’s conveyancing panel and you may continue to use your own Cheetham solicitors, in which case it will likely add costs, and it may delay matters as you have another set of people involved.
+Your property lawyer should contact your lender and see if they can apply for membership of their conveyancing panel, but if that is not viable they will instruct their own lawyers to represent them.
+You don't have to instruct a firm on the lender’s conveyancing panel as you are at liberty to use your preferred Cheetham lawyers, in which case it will likely add costs, and it will likely delay the transaction as you have another set of people involved.